Are Almonds Toxic To Boston Terriers?

 Other Long-Term Health Problems

-Regular consumption of almonds (which are high in fat) may contribute to pancreatitis in your Boston, as a high-fat diet is known to be a factor in this disease (source).
+Regular consumption of almonds (which are high in fat) may contribute to pancreatitis in your Boston, as a high-fat diet is known to be a factor in this disease (sourceOpens in a new tab.).

 Issues With Additives